heracliteanflux/heracliteanflux/README.md

 * astronomy (and stargazing)
 * the history and philosophy of these things

+Future Projects
+* educational material in the areas listed with the aim of developing a comprehesive and mathematically robust yet clear, interactive and engaging interface.

 If you have a serious interest in collaborating and you'd like to work with me feel free to send me a message on LinkedIn.

 <a href="https://www.linkedin.com/in/heracliteanflux/">